 Spring 2017: Scientists and the Political Sphere in Six Germanys, 1871–Present (self-designed)

-German, near-fluent reading and speaking
+German, fluent reading and speaking

-Russian, first-year reading
+Russian, basic reading